-This topic contains 1 reply, has 1 voice, and was last updated by Tara McLaren 3 months, 2 weeks ago.
+- This topic has 5 replies, 1 voice, and was last updated 1 year, 11 months ago by sarah anderson.

 how can our pack raise funds for a giant purchase? we would like to get a small trailer to keep all the pack camping equipment in. our popcorn sale barely funds the pack for the year, and we only purchase books, neckerchiefs, slides, and awards, and recharter fees. if any of our kids sell camp cards it will be for them to go to camp.